MrGarage/MrGarage/README.md

 ### About Me

+I am currently a Production Engineer at Kulite Semiconducots Inc. Previously, I have interned at Skyworks Solutions Inc. and Kulite Semiconductors as well.

-I am currently a student at Rutgers University, completing my Masters Degree in Computer Engineering in May of 2024.
-I completed my Bachelors Degree in Computer Engineering with a minor in Music Technology in 2023.
+I completed Masters Degree in Computer Engineering in May of 2024 with a heavy interest in Signal Processing, following up my Bachelors Degree in Computer Engineering with a minor in Music Technology in 2023.

 All of my projects, in both classes and outside of  classes can be seen on [my Github].